10 Can’t-Miss Fall Scenic Drives in Maine

 Cathedral Pines might seem like a strange name for a campground, but it will make sense the moment you see it.
 The pine trees that line the site are truly massive, looking like church spires.

 With all the evergreens around, it comes as no surprise that this region — which lies in Carrabassett Valley alongside Bigelow Preserve and Flagstaff Lake — is a popular spot for winter sports.
-But it is also a gorgeous place to visit in the autumn when you’ll catch glimpse of brilliant fall foliage through the pine trees.
+But it is also a gorgeous place to visit in the autumn when you’ll catch a glimpse of brilliant fall foliage through the pine trees.

 Peep Fall Leaves Along Pequawket Trail Scenic Byway (Route 113)